mattnickerson993/orm/README.md

 ## About the project

-As a python developer, I worked heavily with Django and Flask and have developed an interest in the object relational mappers that support them.
+As a python developer, I've worked heavily with Django and Flask and have developed an interest in the object relational mappers that support them.
 I set out to build a small version of an orm that emulates many of the features django offers.
 My goals with undertaking this project included improving my understanding